syntaxsurge/sentinelx-somnia/docs/youtube-demo-script.md

 ## 2) Dashboard — Data plane (0:35 – 1:05)

+1. Connect wallet with RainbowKit and approve the SIWE prompt.
+2. If prompted, create a workspace on `/onboarding` (name + owner wallet), then continue.
-1. Navigate to `/dashboard`.
+3. Navigate to `/dashboard`.
-2. Highlight KPI cards, Monitors table, Daily brief, Action queue.
+4. Highlight KPI cards, Monitors table, Daily brief, Action queue.
-3. Click **Run policy evaluation**.
+5. Click **Run policy evaluation**.
    - Show toast + updated Daily brief (new incident with severity badge).
-4. **Voiceover**: “On the dashboard I click **Run policy evaluation** to fire the indexer; it hits `/api/indexer/run`, evaluates SafeOracleRouter across feeds, and logs telemetry + incidents into Convex.
+6. **Voiceover**: “I first connect my Somnia wallet and create a workspace if needed.
+On the dashboard I click **Run policy evaluation** to fire the indexer; it hits `/api/indexer/run`, evaluates SafeOracleRouter across feeds, and logs telemetry + incidents into Convex.
 Oracles update on deviation + heartbeat, so drift and staleness are expected—this makes that model actionable.”

 ## 2.5) Why not just an oracle?
 (1:05 – 1:15)